rust-lang/book/second-edition/nostarch/chapter19.md

 pointer.
 We’ve created raw pointers by using `as` to cast an immutable and a mutable reference into their corresponding raw pointer types.
-These particular raw pointers will be valid since we created them directly from references that are guaranteed to be valid, but we can't make that assumption about any raw pointer.
+These particular raw pointers will be valid since we created them directly from references that are guaranteed to be valid, but we can’t make that assumption about any raw pointer.

 Listing 19-2 shows how to create a raw pointer to an arbitrary location in